 All proposals must be submitted through the online submission form below no later than November 15, 2020.
 Early submissions are highly encouraged, and reviews will be conducted on a rolling basis.

 Individuals may only submit one proposal for a symposium or workshop, in the interest of opening the conference to wider participation.
 However, there is no limit to the number of symposia in which a delegate may participate as a speaker.
 Organizers of a symposium or workshop are also free to organize a training course.

-Workshops will have an allotted time of 90 minutes.
+Workshops will have a duration of up to 2 hours and will be scheduled in the week prior to the conference (week of June 14).
 Organizers of these sessions will have a great deal of flexibility to use this time however they see best to deliver their program and accomplish their goals—contingent upon review of their agenda by the Program Committee when prompted for this.

-Training courses will be scheduled on the Saturday prior to the conference (19 June) and will generally run for one full day.
+Training courses will be scheduled in the week prior to the conference (week of June 14) and will generally run for one full day.
 Exceptions may be possible for shorter or longer courses.
 The Program Committee will work with instructors on a case-by-case basis to determine the best structure and duration for their course.